ojenning/dnafx-editor/README.md

 	./dnafx-editor -IGE -u 200 -p ../presets/GARY\ MOORE.phb

-Of course, you can always restore one of the original presets by just re-uploading again to their original spot (assuming you backed them up first with `-s`).
+Of course, you can always restore one of the original presets by just re-uploading them again to their original spot (assuming you backed them up first with `-s`).

 This is, in summary, what the tool allows you to do for now.
 Hopefully further revisions will add more features.